Renderhauer/BeeLoadMock/README.md

 * GET /get-mainmock-config
   _check main config_

  FUNCTIONS
  * $[uuid] - generates uuidV4
  * $[timeNowFormatted(Monday, 02-Jan-06 15:04:05 MST)] - time.now() with custom format
    _https://yourbasic.org/golang/format-parse-string-time-date-example/_
  * $[randomString(0123456789;;10)] - random string of given symbols (digits for the case) and given lenght (10 here)
  * $[file(body.txt)] - copy the text from the file to mock yaml file, so you can keep huge bodies separated

+HINTS
+Be sure your uuids in identificator field are unique
+Validate yaml file before uploading it
+Check mock/url logic to be sure its behavior is as expected
 How to gerexp here - https://github.com/google/re2/wiki/Syntax